top of page

 Allison has experience in both the environmental science and education fields.
 She worked as an environmental consultant in Chicago and taught for 10 years, teaching everything from 6th grade science to AP Environmental Science.
 Allison has a Bachelor's degree in Environmental Science from Indiana University and a Master’s degree in secondary science education from Northwestern University.
 Allison is excited to forge new connections between students and Colorado Agrivoltaic Learning Center.
 She hopes to inspire students to explore sustainable agriculture and renewable energy as future career options.

 Liz is a passionate environmental and social justice advocate and a student in CU Boulder’s Master of the Environment program, where she is specializing in Sustainable Food Systems.
 Originally from the UK, she graduated with a BS in Environmental Studies and Social Sciences in 2022, from The Open University.
 With a business background in Operational Change Management, she spent a number of years traveling and working in Asia and Central America, before settling in Denver in 2019.
-Liz hopes to use this rich tapestry of experiences in her work with CALC; to fuel her commitment to build a more sustainable and collaborative future, break down social barriers and invite a broader perspective into the dominant social discourse.
+Liz hopes to use this rich tapestry of experiences in her work with CALC; to fuel her commitment to build a more sustainable and collaborative future, break down social barriers and create a more equitable and just future for everyone.

 bottom of page